gkweb/create-vanilla-js-app/README.md

 - Webpack 4
 - Es6 / Babel

-Please keep in mind, This is a helper for me to start project from.
-I've tried to keep as clean as possible.
+Please keep in mind, This is a helper for me to start projects from therefore - I've tried to keep as clean as possible.
 Add your own packages to suit your own workflow.

 ### Start development server with: